rukhillo6663/rukhillo6663/README.md

 </div>
 - :telescope: I’m working as a FrondEnd Developer  and contributing to frontend for building web applications.

-- :seedling: Exploring TypeScript and Tailwind.
+- :seedling: Exploring TypeScript and NestJS.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read  article.